Centrattic/conversation-continuation/README.md

 * Idea: optimize in optuna algorithm for higher slope vectors.
 Don't optimize over alpha as param, just over layers and find the best by looking for highest slope for sigmoid found + coherence ofc (look at slope of activations changing at layer you care about), doing stable region plateaus
 * Something to do when looking at activations: check RELU activations!
 Just looking at RELU activation statistics constructs subspace the best
 * Idea: add steering vector at every layer.
+* Really cool paper to check out here from Dimi, has some awesome optimizations! https://arxiv.org/pdf/2505.22637

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: